 Stopping and starting a PostgreSQL cluster

-You can stop and restart a PostgreSQL cluster as needed.
-While your cluster is idle, you only pay for the size of your storage and backups based on the pricing policy.
+If necessary, you can stop and restart a PostgreSQL cluster.
+During cluster downtime, you are only billed for your storage and backups, as per your pricing policy.

 Alert